GARLIC: GAussian Representation LearnIng for spaCe partitioning: Experiments

-Tab.~\ref{tab:config-perf} analyzes the impact of loss terms and adaptive refinement.
+Table~\ref{tab:config-perf} analyzes the impact of loss terms, adaptive refinement and covariance configurations.
 Split and clone are pivotal for performance, while the covariance term (\(\mathcal{L}_{\text{cov}}\)) significantly boosts retrieval.
 The anchor term (\(\mathcal{L}_{\text{anchor}}\)) has minor effect on raw performance but is essential for making Gaussians geometrically informative.
-Additional ablations and results, covering hyperparameter sensitivity, design variants, and the ability of Gaussians to capture non-linear, informative structure, are provided in the SM.
+Additional ablations and results are provided in the Appendix.

-\textbf{Limitations.} GARLIC uses Mahalanobis distance, which assumes Euclidean structure and is not directly compatible with angular similarity.
-This can be addressed by replacing Gaussians with angular analogues such as von Mises–Fisher distributions or by embedding into hyperspherical spaces.
-Although GARLIC performs strongly in low-probe regimes, achieving very high recall (e.g., \(\geq 95\%\)) requires more computation.
-This recall-latency trade-off can be mitigated by increasing the number of Gaussians and structuring them with trees (e.g., KD-tree or Ball-tree over Gaussian means), reducing query cost.
-The space complexity scales quadratically with the dimension (\(O(Kd^2)\)) due to full anisotropic covariances; however, this can be alleviated by using diagonal or low-rank approximations, or by quantizing the Cholesky factors.
-Lastly, while the method is mildly sensitive to initialization, its impact is reduced by the information-theoretic objectives and the progressive refinement through split and clone operations.
+\textbf{Limitations and Future Work.} GARLIC employs Mahalanobis distance and Gaussian primitives, which assume a Euclidean metric and are therefore not directly compatible with angular similarity.
+This may be addressed by adopting angular counterparts, such as von Mises–Fisher distributions, which we leave for future work.
+The trade-off between recall and latency can be further enhanced by augmenting the number of Gaussians and organizing them within tree structures (e.g., KD-tree or Ball-tree over Gaussian means), reducing query cost.
+The spatial complexity scales quadratically with dimensionality (\(\mathcal{O}(Kd^2)\)) due to full anisotropic covariances; this challenge can be mitigated through low-rank approximations or quantization of Cholesky factors.
+Finally, while the method shows some sensitivity to initialization, this is alleviated by the information-theoretic objectives and the progressive refinement via split and cloning.
+Beyond these limitations, GARLIC is naturally incremental: each Gaussian cell maintains sufficient statistics (mean, covariance, cardinality), allowing new data to be integrated through online updates.
+Combined with local split/clone refinement, this enables streaming and online learning scenarios without rebuilding the entire index.
+We leave a systematic evaluation of this capability to future work.